syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### TickLength

-Use the 'TickLength' property, to change the height of the major ticks.
+Use the `TickLength` property, to change the height of the major ticks.

 {% tabs %}